 - Tobacco use is the most important risk factor for cancer and is responsible for approximately 22 percent of cancer deaths

 - Cancer causing infections, such as hepatitis and human papilloma virus (HPV), are responsible for up to 25 percent of cancer cases in low- and middle-income countries

 Goals for our international involvement

-Almost all countries have signed the WHO FCTC, and have committed themselves to implementing the measures declared in the Convention.
-Despite this, many countries still have a long way to go to achieve their goals and need help to implement the agreed measures.
+To advocate for the ratification of the Framework Convention for Tobacco Control (WHO FCTC), and to implement the measures that the Convention requires member states to enforce.
+Our long-term experience and work in tobacco prevention in Norway may be utilized when assisting developing countries in implementing the Convention.
+Almost all countries have signed the WHO FCTC, and have committed themselves to implementing its measures.
+Many countries still have a long way to go to achieve their goals and need help to implement the agreed measures.

 - To agree on goals for global efforts to combat non-communicable diseases.